 When you want to smoke prime rib, you have to make certain considerations in mind.
 You can either go for hardwoods and fruitwoods depending on the ingredients and the desired taste that you would like to achieve.
 Hickory is the best type of wood for smoked prime rib, closely followed by oak and pecan.
 Below is a summary of every kind of wood that I consider the best for the prime smoking rib.

-It is a compelling type of wood that requires consistency and attention as it can make your rib bitter in a few minutes.
-Do not get overwhelmed by the performance as that can ruin your smoking session.
+Hickory is a compelling type of wood that requires consistency and attention as it can make your rib bitter in a few minutes.
 Rich smoky flavors are produced when using hickory.
-If you are not sure about the best wood that you can use to smoke prime rib, hickory can just be the perfect choice if you take the necessary steps to maintain its excellent way of smoking meat.
+If you are not sure about the best wood that you can use to smoke prime rib, hickory smoking wood can just be the perfect choice if you take the necessary steps to maintain its excellent way of smoking meat.

 It is a rich and reliable type of wood that is good for prime smoking rib.
 It gives you a sweet flavor that is close to a bacon-like flavor.
 I classify it as heavy wood.
 You have to be careful when using the hickory as it makes a lot of smoke.
 I do not recommend beginners to use this kind of wood.
 It is for experienced smokers who can control the wood as well as the smoke.